btroppo/ARG-PASS/README.md

 Where:

-APH = ARG class, aminoglycoside phospho-transferases Contains all ARP structures for the ARG class and their Foldseek database, Foldseek cluster output, and queries for functional prediction.
+APH = ARG class, aminoglycoside phospho-transferases.
+Contains all ARP structures for the ARG class and their Foldseek database, Foldseek cluster output, and queries for functional prediction.

 cluster_20 = ARP structure cluster

-AF-Q08JA6-F1-model_v6 = representative protein accession for the structure cluster Contains ARP structure files, raw data from FoldMason MSTA and lDDT scores, and a Jupyter notebook for creation of high-lDDT ARP structures.
+AF-Q08JA6-F1-model_v6 = representative protein accession for the structure cluster.
+Contains ARP structure files, raw data from FoldMason MSTA and lDDT scores, and a Jupyter notebook for creation of high-lDDT ARP structures.

-high_lddt_subjects = high-lDDT ARP structures
+high_lddt_subjects = high-lDDT ARP structures.
 Contains high-lDDT ARP structure files, folder containing qARP structures (queries) from paper, raw data from pairwise Foldseek analysis, Jupyter notebook for one-class SVM training and functional prediction

-output = functional prediction results
+output = functional prediction results.
 Contains functional predictions of qARP structures for the specific cluster in a .csv file and figures for visualisation

 ## Tested on Linux (Ubuntu 20.04)
 Foldseek and FoldMason also available for Mac